 UNESCO-TWAS Vice-President for the Arab region Prof. Sabah AlMomin was among the speakers taking part in the event, which featured leading thinkers from Italy and the Arab Region.
 It was broadcasted live by RAI Cultura, the cultural channel of the national public broadcasting company of Italy, RAI.

-The main premise of the discussion was that the world is at a unique moment of history, and the Arab region in particular is enduring a challenging moment of transformation.
+The main premise of the discussion was that the world is at a unique moment in history, and the Arab region in particular is enduring a challenging moment of transformation.
 For example, major Arab States such as the Syrian Arab Republic, Libya and Yemen, are facing prolonged crises.
 The League of Arab States (LAS) is fighting an uphill battle protecting its members, and some leading figures are looking for pathways to de-escalation to ensure future stability in the region.
 The event looked at diplomacy and science as fundamental principles in international relations.

 The main speaker was H.E.
 Ahmed Aboul Gheit, LAS Secretary-General, who delivered a lecture on the position the Arab region finds itself in today.
 AlMomin, a biotechnologist from Kuwait, represented UNESCO-TWAS and took part in a round table with Abdoul Gheit and Alberto Quadrio Curzio, President Emeritus of the Accademia Nazionale dei Lincei, who participated via video.